Record (TV network): 2016–present: Rebranding

+On 6 November 2023, as part of the network's 70th anniversary, RecordTV underwent another rebranding; it introduced a refined version of the 2016 logo (which has a metallic texture, more greyscale colors, and reshaped "fins" designed to make it resemble a play button in its negative space), and shortened its name to simply "Record".

+Programming

 Telenovelas

 The first telenovela produced and aired by Record was the 1954 novella A Muralha.
 Between 1954 and 1977, the channel had produced seventy-eight telenovelas.
 In this first period, still in the era of Silvio Santos and Paulo Machado de Carvalho, the highlights were Os Deuses Estão Mortos and As Pupilas do Senhor Reitor, the latter being, according to Unicamp, the soap opera with the highest audience in Record's history.
 The last production of the network in this first phase was Meu Adorável Mendigo of 1974, a plot that closed the teledramaturgy core in the network, which was dismantled and the professionals dismissed after this period.
 In 1977, however, the network aired O Espantalho, a partnership with Ivani Ribeiro, who had started at the channel in 1954.
 Between 1999 and 2004, eight additional telenovelas were unassumingly produced, originating from Record's partnerships with independent companies.

-On May 10, 2004, Herval Rossano was hired as general director of teledramaturgy and began to guide the network in restructuring, promoting investment in the purchase of state-of-the-art equipment, new studios and expansion of the team, in addition to the acquisition of a cast of rising authors and new qualified actors.
+On 10 May 2004, Herval Rossano was hired as general director of teledramaturgy and began to guide the network in restructuring, promoting investment in the purchase of state-of-the-art equipment, new studios and expansion of the team, in addition to the acquisition of a cast of rising authors and new qualified actors.
 The director presented the proposal of seven plots by different authors before the choice of which one would restart dramaturgy at the network was made.
 Besides the debut telenovela of this new phase, A Escrava Isaura, several other productions stood out, such as Vidas Opostas, Prova de Amor, Amor e Intrigas, Chamas da Vida and Caminhos do Coração.

 In 2015, the plot Os Dez Mandamentos, the first biblical telenovela of the network and of Brazil, was produced.
 Os Dez Mandamentos was an immediate success and made history in Brazilian television.
 With the soap opera, the network broke an audience record by surpassing Globo's main soap opera for the first time in 40 years.
 With the success of the soap opera, Record TV decided in October 2015 that the 8:30 PM time slot would be dedicated only to biblical productions.
 The soap opera was also broadcast in several countries (such as in Argentina by Telefe).

-On January 19, 2021, with the launch of the soap opera Gênesis, Record managed to beat its competitor in two capitals and make one of the most followed productions in the world.
+On 19 January 2021, with the launch of the soap opera Gênesis, Record managed to beat its competitor in two capitals and make one of the most followed productions in the world.